- Midcap value fund using indepth analysis to identify companies with strong fundamentals at attractive valuations

 A WORD ABOUT RISK

 Investments in mid-sized companies may offer the potential for higher returns, but are also subject to greater short-term price fluctuations than larger, more established companies.
 Investing in foreign and/or emerging market securities involves risks relating to interest rates, currency exchange rates, economic, and political conditions.
+The portfolio invests in REIT securities, the value of which can fall for a variety of reasons, such as declines in rental income, fluctuating interest rates, poor property management, environmental liabilities, uninsured damage, increased competition, or changes in real estate tax laws.
+When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
+Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.

 Performance Inception Date